 All of these factors work together to help you reach your savings goals.

 You don’t need much to get started, only $25 when you enroll, and subsequent contributions can be as little as $15.

 The total amount you save completely depends on your family’s goals and resources.
 A common goal is to save enough to cover one-third the total cost of college for your student.
 The earlier you tackle saving for college, the better off you’ll be in the end, and the best time to start is now.

 Am I going to lose this money if I don’t use it for college?

 What if my student gets a scholarship or decides not to go to college?
 529 Plans are very flexible, and you have several options.

 - You can simply hold on to the funds in case the circumstances change.

-- You can always change the beneficiary to another family member with no impact to your savings.
-Even naming yourself, or your spouse as the beneficiary and use it go back to school.
-Or, a lifetime opportunity such as culinary, art, or music classes; oceanography or special interest studies; here in the United States or abroad.
+- You can always change the Beneficiary to another family member with no impact to your savings.
+You can even name naming yourself or your spouse as the Beneficiary and use it go back to school.
+Or, a lifetime opportunity such as culinary, art, or music classes, oceanography, or special interest studies, here in the United States or abroad.

 - In the case where the student receives a scholarship, your Direct Portfolio savings can be used to cover other qualified expenses not covered by that specific scholarship.